scheinerman/SimpleQuantum.jl/README.md

 # SimpleQuantum
-Leaning about qubits and gates.
+Leaning about qubits, registers, and gates.
+So far, I've just implemented `Qubit`s.